Kreenholm Manufacturing Company: The strike of 1872

 During the workday of 14 August 1872, just a few days after the masons demonstration, an estimated 500 out of 900 weavers at the factories walked out from their looms to gather at the factory directors office to demand better working conditions.
 This was likely initiated from the windows in the factory being left open for hygienic reasons, since workers were cold and wanted to close them.
 Ernst Kolbe, the director at the time and a major shareholder of the factory, asked for help from the gendarme office in Narva once the workers began demanding more than just for the windows to be closed.
 Major Andreianov arrived with three additional officers to oversee negotiations between Kolbe and ten weavers self selected from the workers.
 After making their demands, Kolbe claimed that the owners would need to come to the factory from Moscow in order to allow these changes, so the workers agreed to wait and continue working under their current conditions.
-Throughout the week that they waited more workers from the factory joined the collective of those asking for change, with many of these workers notably being spinners who were not originally apart of the crowd on 14 August.
+Throughout the week that they waited more workers from the factory joined the collective of those asking for change, with many of these workers notably being spinners who were not originally part of the crowd on 14 August.
 On 21 August the collective of workers negotiated their revised demands with two owners from Moscow, including the original and chief investor Ludwig Knoop, with the provincial governor present to intermediate.
 Over the course of the day some of the concessions were awarded to workers, including a slightly shorter workday and increased pay.

 On 9 September 1872, a counter-petition was brought forward and signed by 24 workers who, likely in tandem with management, wanted for the old ways of Kreenholm to be restored.
 A group of workers was made aware of this in the factory tavern and marched towards the house of a factory manager to protest.
 The crowd was peacefully dispersed but the workers sent representatives to the gendarme office in Narva to appeal to the government about the counter revisions.
 A council with the governor was denied, although Andreianov suggested they take their concerns to the chief of police for the time being, whom the workers agreed to wait for.
 Later in the day, having heard of the previous nights disturbances from the perspective of the factory managers, the district chief of police Hakenrichter Girard arrested 6 delegates from the workers.
 They were sentenced to one week in the Narva prison for their actions the previous night.